quintype/developers/Readme.md

 ### Basic Concepts

 The [Stories, Cards and Elements](./stories-cards-and-elements.md) has an explanation of the basic building blocks of a Quintype story.
+(WIP)

 ### API Documentation

 The [API Documentation](https://itsman.quintype.com/sketches-swagger.json) is available in [swagger](http://swagger.io) format.
-This can be pasted into the [Swagger Editor](http://editor.swagger.io) to see a live view of this.
+This can be pasted into the [Swagger Editor](http://editor.swagger.io) to see a live view of the documentation.

 ### Preview